Trump takes early lead in predicted election results as polls close across US

 Seven states are considered so-called swing states in this year’s election, with Nevada, Arizona, Michigan and Wisconsin also among them.

-Polls have closed in all but Nevada, and results remain too close to call in all seven.

-If the results of voting follow predictions by the Associated Press, Mr Trump will have gained 177 votes in the electoral college, and Ms Harris 99 with the current states which have been called.
+If the voting results follow predictions by the Associated Press, Mr Trump will have gained 214 votes in the electoral college, and Ms Harris 179 with the current states which have been called.

 Under the US voting system, a total of 270 votes in the college are needed to win the presidency.